 SolSmart is a national program that helps local governments reduce barriers to solar energy use for residents and businesses.
 SolSmart is led by IREC and the International City/County Management Association, and funded by the U.S. Department of Energy Solar Energy Technologies Office.

-SolSmart provides no-cost technical assistance to help municipalities and counties reduce barriers and open their doors to solar energy growth.
-Since the launch of the program, almost 500 cities, counties, small towns, and regional organizations have achieved designation as SolSmart Gold, Silver, or Bronze.
+SolSmart provides no-cost technical assistance to help local jurisdictions reduce barriers and open their doors to solar energy growth.
+Since the launch of the program, more than 500 cities, counties, towns, and regional organizations have achieved designation as SolSmart Gold, Silver, or Bronze.

 A cornerstone of SolSmart’s efforts will be to further the goals of the federal Justice40 initiative to provide equitable opportunities for underserved communities which face barriers including fossil dependence, energy burden, environmental and climate hazards, and socio-economic vulnerabilities.
 Of the 500 new designees, at least 200 will be from jurisdictions that the DOE recognizes as underserved.